AccuWeather Alert: Soaking rainfall

+NEW YORK (WABC) -- Soaking rainfall will continue throughout the day on Monday.

-Coastal flood advisories are in effect for southern Westchester County and parts of Long Island, and an Ice Storm Warning is in effect for some northern counties in New York state.
+Coastal flood advisories were in effect for southern Westchester County and parts of Long Island, and an Ice Storm Warning is in effect for some northern counties in New York state.

 Click here for the latest advisories, watches and warnings from the National Weather Service.